OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # Exercises

+The following excercises are organised by section, each one corresponding to a book chapter.
+Use the exercises to verify your learning process, after studying each chapter and before proceeding to the next one.

+## Ch 1: Introduction to biometry

+### Question 1

+What are the fundamental traits of a valid experiment?

+### Question 2

+What are the main steps of Galileo's scientific method?

+### Question 3

+What is the difference between systematic and random errors?
+Which of the two errors is most concerning?

+### Question 4

+What is the difference between true-replicates and pseudo-replicates?

+### Question 5

+What do we intend with the word 'confounding'?
+What is the role of 'confounding' in scientific experiments?

+## Ch.
+2: Designing experiments

+### Excercise 1

+You have been requested to lay-out a breeding experiment, with 16 wheat genotypes, coded by using letters of the Roman alphabet.
+The aim is to determine which genotype behaves the best in a given environment.

+Write the experimental protocol, where you specify all the main elements of your project (subjects, variables, replicates, experimental design) and add the field map.

+### Exercise 2

+Describe the protocol of an experiment to determine the effect of sowing date (autumn and spring) on seven faba bean genotypes.
+Include all possible elements to assess whether the experiment is valid, describe the type of design and include the field map, showing all relevant information (including plot sizes and orientation in space).
+What type of check would you add (if any)?
+Motivate all your choices.

-## Chapter 3
+### Exercise 3

+Describe the protocol of an experiment to determine the effect of nitrogen dose on several wheat genotypes.
+Include all possible elements to assess whether the experiment is valid, describe the type of design and include the field map, showing all relevant information (including plot sizes and orientation in space).
+Motivate all your choices.

+---

+## Ch.
+3: describing the observations

 ### Exercise 1

 A chemical analysis was performed in triplicate, with the following results: 125,  169 and 142 ng/g.
 Calculate mean, sum of squares, mean square, standard deviation and coefficient of variation.
+What is a correct way to display the result?

 ### Exercise 2

-Download the Excel file 'rimsulfuron.csv' from [https://www.casaonofri.it/_datasets/rimsulfuron.csv](https://www.casaonofri.it/_datasets/rimsulfuron.csv).
+Consider the Excel file 'rimsulfuron.csv' from [https://www.casaonofri.it/_datasets/rimsulfuron.csv](https://www.casaonofri.it/_datasets/rimsulfuron.csv) (you can either download it, or read it directly from the internet repository).
 This is a dataset relating to a field experiment to compare 14 herbicides and two untreated checks, with 4 replicates per treatment.
 The response variables are maize yield and weed coverage.
 Describe the dataset and show the results on a barplot, including some measure of variability.
 Check whether yield correlates to weed coverage and comment on the results.

 ### Exercise 3

 Load the csv file 'students.csv' from [https://www.casaonofri.it/_datasets/students.csv](https://www.casaonofri.it/_datasets/students.csv).
 This dataset relates to a number of students, their votes in several undergraduate exams and information on high school.
-Determine whether (i) the average votes depend on the exam subject and (ii) the average votes depend on high school type.
+Determine: (i) the absolute and relative frequencies for the different subjects; (ii) the frequency distribution of votes in three classes (bins): <24, 24-27, >27; (iii) whether the votes depend on the exam subject and (iv) whether the votes depend on the high school type.

 ---

-## Chapter 4
+## Ch.
+4: modeling the experimental data

 ### Exercise 1